 The shark tore the car away and tossed it aside like a loaf of bread.
 It rushed Mickey and he fired three shots.
 The first one went into it’s mouth, the second ricohetted off the concrete and the third found an eye.

 The shark made no sound of pain, but reered back, head shaking wildly.
 Mickey slid away and stood, vaulting behind a rusted out truck.

 The jaws of the shark didn’t snap, but worked slowly.
 A trail of blood flowed down from it’s ruined eye.
 It took a few drunken steps to the right and the left.

 Mickey stood up straighter and fought a smile.
 He raised his gun again, took aim and fired.
-The bullet sunk into the shark’s side and forced it to take a few steps that way.
+The bullet sunk into the shark’s side and the beast stumbled as if drunk.

-The jaws came together in a loud snap and it began to run towards Mickey, the direction of the bullet.
+The jaws came together in a loud snap and it charged towards Mickey, the direction of the bullet.

 Mickey raised the gun again and fired it at the shark.
 The bullet sank into the thing’s shoulder but it didn’t slow.
 The shark rammed the truck, lifting it into the air and all Mickey could do is hold on and go for a ride.

 The truck’s rusty frame slammed into Mickey’s chest and he grabbed onto the top of it as it flew.
 The impact crushed his chest and searing pain filled him.
 His legs dangled off the side.

 Mickey held onto the truck desperately, he was worried he wouldn’t be able to stand otherwise.
 It came to a grinding hault and Mickey saw the shark was preparing another charge.